 Overview

-NZT Power, the first commercial power station equipped with carbon capture and storage (CCS), is expected to generate 860 MW to support UK's aim for net zero goals—while creating 4,000 jobs.
+NZT Power, which aims to be the first commercial power station equipped with carbon capture and storage (CCS), is expected to generate 740+ MW to support UK's aim for net zero goals—while creating and supporting 3,000+ jobs during construction.

 The challenge